ALASKA 7 DAYS + Extensions

 Pro Tip: Space is limited; reserve your spot at least a week in advance.

-Wander the historic district of downtown Juneau and discover why it is a gem to visit.
-In just a few square miles, you are able to browse buildings celebrating Alaska's Native heritage, multiple museums and an arts center.
+Wander downtown Juneau’s historic district and see why it’s a must-visit.
+In just a few square miles, you can explore old buildings celebrating Alaska's Native heritage, multiple museums, and an arts center.

 Average cost: